3stantedja/aumat250-problem-proving/readme.md

 Scratch work is saved under `/scratch/`. .bib files are stored in bibliography.
 Please store them there instead.

 `/dotfiles/` and `/.devcontainer/` are setup files for Visual Studio Online (I have not bothered getting around finishing this and will not finish it anytime soon).
 These (at least in `/.devcontainer/`) contains personal configurations that I would use in Visual Studio (Code/Online).

+In theory I could make a Makefile/.tasks.json file to ease building/cleaning but I'm not dedicated enough to do that (and this is only for assignments only so I don't expect anybody to use this in any useful capacity).
+I'd expect that whatever text editor you're using it should allow building the sources from the editor (with the appropriate extensions/plugins).